tkhamez/swagger-eve-php/docs/Api/UniverseApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **postUniverseNames**
-> object[] postUniverseNames($body$datasource)
+> object[] postUniverseNames($body, $datasource)

-Get names and categories for a set of ID's
+Get names and categories for a set of IDs

 Resolve a set of IDs to names and categories.
-Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types  ---
+Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types  ---  Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#POST-/universe/names/)

 ### Example
 ```php